Definable equivalence relations and zeta functions of groups: Introduction

-Our main application of $p$-adic EI is to rationality results for certain zeta functions associated to finitely generated nilpotent groups.
-Grunewald, Segal and Smith \cite{GSS} showed that subgroups of $p$-power index of such a group $\Gamma$ can be parametrised $p$-adically.
-More precisely, these subgroups can be {\em coded}: that is, placed in bijective correspondence with the set of equivalence classes of some definable equivalence relation on a definable subset $D$ of some $\Qq_p^N$.
-Let $a_n<\infty$ denote the number of subgroups of $\Gamma$ of index $n$.
-Using $p$-adic integration over $D$ and results of [Igusa, Denef, etc.], Grunewald, Segal and Smith showed that the $p$-local subgroup growth zeta function $\sum_{n=0}^\infty a_{p^n}t^n$ is a rational function of $t$.
-Du Sautoy and his collaborators have calculated subgroup growth functions explicitly in many cases, and studied uniformity questions (the behaviour of the $p$-local subgroup growth function as the prime $p$ varies).
+We illustrate the power of Theorem~\ref{thm:rat} by using it to prove rationality results for certain zeta functions of finitely generated nilpotent groups (Theorems~\ref{thm:ratsbgp} and \ref{thm:rattwst_intro}).
+Grunewald, Segal and Smith \cite[Sec.~2]{GSS} showed that subgroups of $p$-power index of such a group $\Gamma$ can be parametrized $p$-adically if $\Gamma$ is also torsion-free.
+More precisely, these subgroups can be {\em interpreted}: that is, placed in bijective correspondence with the set of equivalence classes of some definable equivalence relation on a definable subset $D$ of some $\cpow{\Qq_p}{N}$.
+Let $b_n<\infty$ denote the number of subgroups of $\Gamma$ of index $n$.
+Using $p$-adic integration over $D$ and results of Denef and Macintyre, Grunewald, Segal and Smith showed that the $p$-local subgroup zeta function $\sum_{n=0}^\infty b_{p^n}t^n$ is a rational function of $t$, and that the degrees of the numerator and denominator of this rational function are bounded independently of $p$.
+Du Sautoy and others have calculated subgroup zeta functions explicitly in many cases \cite{duSSubGp,duSWoo,VolBT} and studied uniformity questions.
+For instance, du Sautoy and Grunewald proved a uniformity result by showing that the $p$-adic integrals that arise in the calculation of subgroup zeta functions fall into a special class they call {\em cone integrals} \cite{duSGruAnn}.
+See the start of Section~\ref{sec:zetagp} for further discussion of uniformity in the context of subgroup zeta functions.